khofstetter94/khofstetter94.github.io/class-301/301-class-09-reading-notes.md

 - **How do we bring another module into the file the we are working in?** - in the file we are working in, we need to 'require' the file (require(./filename))...
 - **What do we have to do to make a module available?** -...(see above) and then in the file we are requiring, we need to have a 'module.exports=' and assign it to the functions we want to use in our current file.
 Then set the require to a variable to be used where needed.

+## Things I want to know more about

+- The examples in the Functional Programming article would not load for me, so I'd like to see some examples of pure functions at work.

 [Return home](https://khofstetter94.github.io/reading-notes/)